AllexxT/LearningGoals/README.md

-# CalcM
+# Some code
-After standart python3.6 idle
+After standart python3.6 idle,
 Testing new idle VSC with Git
-Spam or ham?